chainguard-dev/edu/README.md

 ### Adding Images

-Please reduce the image's file size prior to adding the image to this project to make page loadtimes faster and more accessible.
+Please reduce the image's file size before adding the image to this project to make page loadtimes faster and more accessible.
 You can use a tool such as [TinyPNG](https://tinypng.com/).

 If you are using images, it's best to bundle it together with the appropriate markdown file.
 Create a directory with the name of the new page.
 Within the directory, create an `index.md` file and add the images within the directory as well.